Australia's inflation rate at highest level in two decades

-Data released on Wednesday (July 27) by the Australian Bureau of Statistics showed that the annual inflation rate to the end of June was 6.1 per cent, up from 5.1 per cent in the year to March.
+Data released yesterday by the Australian Bureau of Statistics showed that the annual inflation rate to the end of June was 6.1 per cent, up from 5.1 per cent in the year to March.

 The rate is the highest since 2001, when prices had a sudden jolt due to the introduction of a goods and services tax.
 It is expected to reach 7 per cent by the year end.